CANSSI CRT Program

 Students and Postdoctoral Fellow Trainees

-Undergraduates, graduate students, and postdoctoral fellows are eligible to participate in projects under the supervision of the lead investigators.
+Undergraduates, graduate students, and postdoctoral fellows are eligible to participate in projects under the supervision of the project leads.

 Collaborators

-Project research frequently involves collaboration with researchers in academic and nonacademic organizations.
+Project research frequently involves collaboration with researchers in academic and non-academic organizations.
+These organizations may be located in Canada or other countries.

 Equity, Diversity, and Inclusion

-Project participants take part in the CANSSI EDI initiative as specified in the program requirements.
+CANSSI aims to broaden and deepen participation in statistical sciences by members of traditionally under-represented groups.
+CRT project participants take part in CANSSI EDI activities as specified in the program requirements.

 How to Apply